gabriel-ing/Quickstarts/ServerSideCoding/Getting started with server-side coding.md

 IRIS runs on Object-oriented code within Classes.
 The functions within the classes are called methods and are written in Embedded languages - ObjectScript and Python.

-This guide is meant to be a one-stop reference guide to IRIS classes and coding with ObjectScript and embedded Python for experienced coders.
+This guide is meant to be a one-stop reference guide to IRIS classes and coding with ObjectScript and embedded Python for experienced developers.
 For comprehensive documentation, see the relevant sectons of documentation:
 - [Basic Ideas in Class Programming](https://docs.intersystems.com/irislatest/csp/docbook/DocBook.UI.Page.cls?KEY=GOBJ_intro)
 - [Introduction to ObjectScript](https://docs.intersystems.com/irislatest/csp/docbook/DocBook.UI.Page.cls?KEY=GCOS_intro)
 - [Introduction to Embedded Python](https://docs.intersystems.com/irislatest/csp/docbook/DocBook.UI.Page.cls?KEY=AFL_epython)